 Everything.
 Whatever you want, I can make it.
-The piece of clothing I do the most is underwear, because it’s the easiest and most comfortable as well as most usable thing.
+The piece of clothing I do the most is underwear because it’s the easiest and most comfortable as well as the most usable thing.
 Bikini, dresses, backpacks, dresses, sweaters.
 I also make accessories like necklaces and bracelets, from what I find laying around on the beaches like seashells and volcanic rocks.
 In spring there is a lot of flowers and natural colors blooming everywhere around too.
 I use them to color my clothes with them.

 How long would you say one sweater takes you to make?